-Capital Outlay - Expenditures for the acquisition of fixed assets, or additions of fixed assets.
-These are expenditures for land or existing buildings, improvements of grounds, construction of buildings, additions to buildings, remodeling of buildings, initial equipment and additional equipment.
+- 560000 Capital Outlay Expenditures for the acquisition of capital assets, or additions of capital assets.
+These are expenditures for land or existing buildings, improvements of grounds, construction of buildings, additions to buildings, remodeling of buildings, initial equipment and new and replacement equipment, and software.
 For a "kit" to qualify as capital outlay expenditure, the purchase must be all inclusive of both capital and consumables (the consumables are included by the vendor).
 The equipment and consumables cannot be ordered as separate items on the same purchase order and called a "kit."
-Items of property having a value of less than \$750.00 will not be placed on inventory in the District Office.
+Items of property having a value of less than \$1,000.00 will not be placed on inventory in the District Office.
 However, all school property is the responsibility of a school administrator, and each Property Custodian should devise and maintain his/her own records for any items which are of such a nature that they are likely to be stolen or misplaced.
-Furthermore, all items of property must be marked "PASCO SCHOOLS."

-- 561000 Library Books (New and Existing Libraries) Expenditures for regular or incidental purchases of school library books available for general use by students including any reference books, even though such reference books may be used solely in the classroom.
+Furthermore, all items of property must be marked "PASCO SCHOOLS." - 561000 Library Books (New and Existing Libraries) Expenditures for regular or incidental purchases of school library books (hard copy or electronic) available for general use by students, including any reference books, even though such reference books may be used solely in the classroom.
 Also recorded are costs of freight and cartage for school library books. - 562100 Audio-Visual Materials (Non-Consumable) Items over \$1,000 Expenditures for non-consumable materials such as digital instructional media, recordings, (videos and DVD's) exhibits, charts, maps and globes.
+(No Equipment)

-(No Equipment) - 562200 Non-Capitalized Audio Visual Materials Items under \$1,000 - 563000 Buildings and Fixed Equipment Construction costs of buildings and additions consist of all expenditures for general construction, advertisements for contractors; payments on contracts for construction; installation of plumbing, heating, lighting, ventilating and electrical systems; built-in lockers; elevators, architectural and engineering services; travel expenses incurred in connection with construction; paint and other interior and exterior decorating; and any other costs connected with planning and construction of buildings or additions to buildings.
-Projects result in newly built floor space or new floor space to existing building. - 564000 Furniture, Fixtures and Equipment Expenditures for initial or additional items of equipment such as furniture, furnishings, machinery and portable bleachers that are not integral parts of the building or building service system.
+562200 Non-Capitalized Audio Visual Materials - Items under \$1,000

+563000 Buildings and Fixed Equipment - Expenditures to acquire existing buildings or construct new buildings and additions.
+Construction costs of buildings and additions consist of all expenditures for general construction, advertisements for contractors; payments on contracts for construction; installation of plumbing, heating, lighting, ventilating and electrical systems; built-in lockers; elevators, architectural and engineering services; travel expenses incurred in connection with construction; paint and other interior and exterior decorating; and any other costs connected with planning and construction of buildings or additions to buildings.
+Projects result in newly built floor space or new floor space to existing building.

+564000 Furniture, Fixtures and Equipment - Expenditures for initial or additional items of equipment such as furniture, furnishings, machinery and portable bleachers that are not integral parts of the building or building service system.

 564100 Capitalized Furniture, Fixtures and Equipment - Items over \$1,000 Expenditures for furniture, furnishings, machinery including shipping and setup costs.
-Including band equipment and Audiometers over \$250 Equipment - An item is equipment if it meets all of the following conditions:
+Including band equipment and Audiometers over \$250

+Equipment - An item is equipment if it meets all of the following conditions:
-1. It retains its original shape and appearance with use.

-- 2. It is nonexpendable; that is, if the article is damaged or some parts are lost or worn out; it is usually more feasible to repair it rather than replace it with and entirely new unit. - 3.
+- 1. It retains its original shape and appearance with use. - 2.
+It is nonexpendable; that is, if the article is damaged or some parts are lost or worn out; it is usually more feasible to repair it rather than replace it with and entirely new unit. - 3.
 It represents an investment of money which makes it feasible and advisable to capitalize the item. - 4.
 It does not lose its identity through incorporation into a different or more complex unit or substance.